Ophelia Pastrana: Biography

 She was born in Bogotá, Colombia.
 She grew up in one of the most conservative families in Colombia.
-Her uncle is the Colombian former president Andrés Pastrana, and her grandfather was Hisnardo Adila, former mayor of Bogotá.
+Her uncle is the Colombian former president Andrés Pastrana, and her grandfather was Hisnardo Ardila, former mayor of Bogotá.
 During her childhood, she enjoyed playing the violin and spending time on the computer, she described herself as a quiet child with little social life.

 She received a bachelor's degree in physics at the Florida Atlantic University.
 During college, she practiced competitive taekwondo.
 Upon completing her undergraduate studies in the United States, she moved to Sydney, Australia to get a master's degree in economics from the University of Sydney.

 She married a woman, which triggered a stress crisis which led her to seek professional support and discover her sexual and gender identity.
 After three years of marriage, she ended the relationship, moved away from her family, and after a suicide attempt, moved to Mexico to start her life as an openly transgender woman.

 After 10 years living in Mexico, in 2018 she received Mexican citizenship, being the first transgender woman naturalized by Mexico.
 During an interview, after getting her citizenship letter, she stated:When I received the letter, the chancellor Luis Videgaray celebrated it.
 He post it on Twitter, but this implicated that they did a change in an immigration form that was 100 years old, this in the middle of the migrant caravan.The paperwork to change her name and sex was very controversial.
 In Colombia, this was because of her last name and family, while in Mexico, her activism made her a target of attacks from conservative groups.